What you’ll do

 enable_chunked_prefill | False | Hides prefill spikes → lower P99 on mixed batches |

-raising max_num_seqs helps throughput until it stresses VRAM, at which point
+max_num_seqs helps throughput until it stresses VRAM, at which point

 latency spikes.
 Forge searches the joint space automatically and keeps only the